 - 18% said ‘all of the above’

-Companies should be aware of the possibility of fraudulent content through a variety of means, including disruptive or trolling activity, commercial messages, automated submissions (e.g. bots, programs, and scripts), illegitimate or degrading content by a competitor, and self-promotion by employees.
 We help protect our clients from a variety of different types of fraud.
 Using textual moderation and data driven, anti-fraud processes to evaluate reviews in the Bazaarvoice Network helps us to protect our clients and their shoppers.

 Our biggest and best piece of advice to protect your brand is to ensure you have a process in place to detect fake reviews, and to not allow them to be posted on your site.
-Hiring a third-party ratings and reviews solution provider and moderator is a huge help for this task.
+Hiring a third-party ratings and reviews provider and moderator is a huge help for this task.

 Protect your brand now